simonrasmussendk/extended_openai_conversation/README.md

 ```

 This enables more natural interactions with your smart home, such as controlling all devices in a specific area or making area-aware decisions when responding to commands.

+## Domain-Aware Attributes
+The integration now supports automatically including relevant entity attributes for specific domains based on keywords in the user's query.
+For example, when you ask about "lights" or mention "brightness," the integration can automatically include detailed attributes of all light entities to provide more context to the AI.

+This allows for more intelligent responses without having to explicitly request entity attributes each time.
+The AI will have access to additional information such as:
+- Light brightness levels, color modes, and supported features
+- Climate settings like temperature, target temperature, and modes
+- Media player states and media information
+- And more...

+You can configure which domains and keywords should trigger attribute inclusion through the integration options.

 ## How it works
 Extended OpenAI Conversation uses OpenAI API's feature of [function calling](https://platform.openai.com/docs/guides/function-calling) to call service of Home Assistant.